SeraphJACK/SimpleLogin/README.md

 - Storage Method: String

 How to storage player entries.
-Available methods are file and capability.
+Available methods are `file` and `capability`.